 Minutes may be of two types viz.., Minutes of Decision and Minutes of Narration.

-- Minutes of Narration: It means the recording of proceedings of the meeting in detail for some of the discussions and happenings.
-In this method, the minutes are written in a narrative style about the discussions and the resolutions adopted on the discussions.
+Minutes of Narration: It means the recording of proceedings of the meeting in detail for some of the discussions and happenings.
+In this method, the minutes are written in a narrative style about the discussions and the resolutions adopted in the discussions.

 Principles of Writing Minutes